 SAFETY ALERT!
 Computer use can be monitored and is impossible to completely clear.
-If you are afraid your Internet and/or computer usage might be monitored, please use a safer computer, call the National Domestic Violence Hotline at (800) 799−SAFE (7233) and/or your Counseling Services Office at (760) 725-9051
+If you are afraid your Internet and/or computer usage might be monitored, please use a safer computer, call the National Domestic Violence Hotline at (800) 799−SAFE (7233) and/or your Family Advocacy Program at (760) 725-9051

 Does your partner…